keylime/enhancements/46_revocation_severity_and_context.md

 The motivation behind that schema is to allow Keylime to adjust granularity of the events where needed and give the user an easy way to specify a severity level to one whole subset of Keylime.

-The severity level of an event is either 0 or if it matches one of the user rules the according to the configuration.

 Events can a specified context.
 Those can be either a static string or an JSON object that contains more information event.
 This is optional and it is assumed